PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 style="width:4.92453in;height:1.35122in"
 alt="Graphical user interface, application Description automatically generated" />

-### Avoiding Report Design Techniques that Do Not Support Localization
+## Understanding the Localized Labels Table

+Earlier you learned that report label translations provide localized values for text elements on a report that are not directly associated with a dataset object such as a report title or a button caption.
+Given that Power BI provides no built-in features to track or integrate report labels, Translations Builder solves this problem using the Localized Table strategy.
+Before introducing the Localized Labels table, let’s take a moment to discuss the problems is has been designed to solve.

 If you have experience with Power BI Desktop, it's critical that you learn which report design techniques to avoid when you begin building multi-language reports.
 Let's begin with the obvious things which cause problems due to a lack of localization support.

-- Using textboxes or buttons with literal text
+- Using textboxes or buttons with hard-coded text value

-- Adding literal text for the title of a visual
+- Adding a hard-coded text value for the title of a visual

 - Displaying page tabs to the user

-The key point here is that any literal text that gets added to the report layout cannot be localized.
+The key point here is that any hard-coded text value that gets added to the report layout cannot be localized.
 Consider the case where you add a column chart to your report.
 By default, a Cartesian visual such as a column chart is assigned a dynamic value to its **Title** property which is parsed together using the names of the columns and measures that have